 Numerous studies support the effectiveness and safety of topical Adapalene as a management option for acne vulgaris.
-Percy et al. 18 demonstrated in their study the safety and efficacy of adapalene in the treatment of moderate acne in Indian patients.
+Percy et al.18 demonstrated in their study the safety and efficacy of adapalene in the treatment of moderate acne in Indian patients.
 Additionally, topical Adapalene can be used in combination with other topical and oral medications for treating acne.
-Our study yielded similar findings, confirming the effectiveness and safety of topical Adapalene.
-This study was directed as a pilot to compare the two drugs i.e. dapsone and adapalene.
+Our study vielded similar findings, confirming the effectiveness and safety of topical Adapalene.
+This study was conducted as a pilot to compare the two drugs, i.e., dapsone and Adapalene.
 Despite the relatively small sample size, the dropout rate was not significant.
-Kamoji et al. 10 compared 5% Adapalene Dapsone with clindamycin 1% combination for treatment of mild to moderate acne and observed that Adapalene-clindamycin have outcomes and lesser side effects.
-Ibrahim SA et al.11 observed good response of dapsone 5% gel in 67.5% of the patients.
-In a study by Mokhtari F et al. 12, 13.3% of the patients preferred adapalene 0.1% over other drugs.
-These findings correspond to the results of our study establishing the fact that adapalene although is an efficacious treatment option for acne vulgaris, the best option with significantly more efficacy is dapsone.
+Kamoji et al.10 compared 5% Dapsone with Adapalene 0.1%-clindamycin 1% combination for treatment of mild to moderate acne and observed that Adapalene-clindamycin has better outcomes and fewer side effects.
+Ibrahim SA et al.11 observed a good response to dapsone 5% gel in 67.5% of the patients.
+In a study by Mokhtari F et al.12, 13.3% of the patients preferred adapalene 0.1% over other drugs.
+These findings correspond to the results of our study establishing the fact that adapalene, although an effective treatment option for acne vulgaris, the best option with significantly more efficacy is dapsone.

 The major limitation of current study is the small sample size and thus it is recommended that in future studies must be undertaken with greater sample size so that the results of this study can be validated and therefore a standard choice of topical agent can be established.
-The significance difference between two groups does suggest that dapsone is clearly more effective treatment however as the sample size taken for this study is very small, the results can be used to generalize this finding to other populations.
+The significant difference between the two groups does suggest that dapsone is clearly a more effective treatment; however, as the sample size taken for this study is very small, the results can be used to generalized this finding to other populations.